 The Dream Warriors is the best sequel in the Elm Street franchise – period.
 Freddy is more prominent this time around and the puns really emerge for the first time.
 But this sequel capably balances out the humour with genuine scares.
 Director Chuck Russell also opens up Freddy’s nightmare world with more elaborate and inventive uses of Krueger.
 Some of the special effects may not have aged well, but there’s a dark creativity at work in this sequel that even younger fans will appreciate.
 There isn’t a bad death scene in The Dream Warriors with the ‘Welcome to prime time, bitch’ moment standing out.

 Wes Craven worked on the screenplay along with Frank Darabont and it shows.
 This is easily the best story of the sequels, naturally building on the original film in the franchise.
 In particular, the inclusion of Heather Lagenkamp’s ‘Nancy’ and John Saxon provided a satisfying character arc not often found in horror sequels.
-As a bonus, The Dream Warriors theme song was performed by Dokken.
+As a bonus, Dokken perform the movie’s theme song, The Dream Warriors.

 A Nightmare on Elm Street